|

 Please note: to view

-this Q&A File you must have the free Adobe Acrobat Reader software
+this Q&A File you must have the free Adobe Acrobat Reader software installed

-few minutes.
+minutes.
 Click the Acrobat Reader image below to download the

 software.